568875138/assemblyline/docs/build_vm_base_disk_windows_2k8.md

 ### Setup VirtIO drivers

-We need to temporarily attach a virtio disk to the virtual machine to kick windows into installing the virtio drivers.
+We need to temporarily attach a virtio disk to the virtual machine to kick Windows into installing the virtio drivers.

     Add Hardware
       Storage